UK: Government's coronavirus Bill explained

 These are extraordinary times, which requires extraordinary measures.

-The emergency Coronavirus Bill is the Government's response to tackling the COVID-19 outbreak.
+The emergency Coronavirus Bill is the UK Government's response to tackling the COVID-19 outbreak.
 In short it will:

 - provide statutory sick pay for employees,